 "Winning the road race at Goodwood was like a mantra.
 I should have made it more phased rather than one big three-year goal.
 That's why I switched off and found it difficult.
 We never discussed ‘what happens if you win?'

-“It was a whole new experience, newspapers came round for interviews and photo shoots, I did A Question of Sport, dinners, odd bits – not as in demand as cyclists nowadays.
-The immediate aftermath was going from the front page of the local Rochdale newspaper to
+"It was a whole new experience, newspapers came round for interviews and photo shoots, I did A Question of Sport, dinners, odd bits - not as in demand as cyclists nowadays.
+The immediate aftermath was going from the front page of the local Rochdale newspaper to the nationals.

 "What suffered was my bike riding.